bgenchel/Music-Painting-Bot/README.md

 # Music-Painting-Bot

-Team: Richard Yang, Somesh Ganesh, Benjie Genchel.
-Code and other things for a robot that paints along to music.
+Code and other things for a robot that paints for interactive music projects.

+Spring 2019 Team: Richard Yang, Benjie Genchel, Ryan Rose Spring 2018 Team: Richard Yang, Somesh Ganesh, Benjie Genchel.